-To unbraid a 9 to 13-loop braid, carefully reverse your last braiding moves, beginning with the loop-shifting moves if those were your last moves.
+To unbraid by sending loops back, carefully reverse your last braiding moves, beginning with the loop-shifting moves if those were your last moves.
 Since you originally shifted the loops up, now you will shift them down.
-This is in order to free the opposite hand’s thumb of its loop, so the last-transferred loop can go back to that thumb (through the other loops of that hand).
+This is in order to free the opposite hand’s thumb of its current loop, so the last-transferred loop can return to it—through the other loops of that hand.